Does your partner need to make a change?

 What is Make a Change?

 Make a Change provides support for people who are concerned that they might be hurting, scaring or controlling their partner and who want help to stop.
-This service is currently available in Durham, Merseyside, Newcastle, Sunderland and Trafford.
-The Lincolnshire service is now closed.
+This service is currently running in Durham, Newcastle and Sunderland.
+The Lincolnshire, Trafford and Merseyside services are now closed.

 First, we’ll have a chat to find out if Make a Change is a good fit for your partner or ex-partner.
 If it is, they will join our group programme (or in some cases work with us one-to-one) which helps people to understand relationship difficulties, take responsibility for their harmful behaviour, and make positive changes for themselves, their partners and/or ex-partners, and their children (if they have any).